photo of building

 Policy at scale: Broader issues

-This is what policy at scale really looks like.
+This is what policy at scale looks like.
 You want to do the best job that you can for each customer.
-You try to bring them along and help them as much as you can.
+You try to bring them along and help them as much as possible.
 And, whenever possible, you advocate on their behalf.
-But, at the end of the day, policy compliance exists to protect the company, not the customer, and the larger the company the less important any individual customer or group of customers can be to that calculus.
+But, at the end of the day, policy compliance exists to protect the company, not the customer, and the larger the company, the less critical any individual customer or group of customers can be to that calculus.
 That means that you sometimes have to terminate a customer for failure to comply with policy no matter how much they’re paying — because chances are excellent that they are not paying enough to cover the increased support costs, increased attrition rates, and other things that would come with all customers spending around 8 hours unable to deliver their mail because their provider was considered to be a spammer.

 Epilogue